What is this kind of noise called? And can it be removed by any avisynth filter?

 Difficult to say, really.
 The image is lossy JPG, which adds its own artifacts to images.
 Which of the problems (macroblocks, mottling, mosquito noise around fading and uneven-density lines) do you think belong to your original video, and which belong to jpg compression?
 Block noise is in the flat red areas.
 The image size has us guessing (1280x1024 is .8:1 image ratio, but isn't a stanadrd BD or DVD image size, so one would guess that resizing might have occurred.
 But that's just guessing.
 The video's original source is unknown.

 One thing the O.P. apparently doesn't realize is temporal noise changes from frame to frame.
-I'd venture that if any three frames from the video were posted, the noise would look different in each image, and playing a couple of hundred frames would make the noise more obvious and would look a lot worse than it does in any single image..
+But I'd venture to say that if any three frames from the video were posted, the noise would look different in each image.

 Ok, I'll see if I can cut out a sample of it, with motion pictures.